harrymt/blog/_posts/2017-02-26-how-i-host-my-side-projects.md

 Host unlimited side projects using GitHub pages!
 </div>

-With <a href="//github.com/pages">GitHub pages</a> it is really easy to get a new side project up and running within minutes.
-Just follow these simple steps.
+<a href="//github.com/pages">GitHub pages</a> makes it easy to get a new side project up and running within minutes.
+Follow these simple steps.

 1. Create repo & activate GitHub Pages
 2. (optional) Clone a <a href="//github.com/harrymt/grunt-boilerplate">boilerplate repo</a>